wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/engaged-reports-with-viva-goals/includes/reports.md

 - **Team**: Standups and Bi-weekly progress updates
 - **Individual**: One on Ones

 You can create a number of **Panels** within the Review Dashboard.
 Panels can be designed to focus on a particular subject or area of interest.
-To these you can add **Widgets** that will display a set of data you have selected.
+To these you can add **Widgets** that will display a set of data you've selected.
 The data displayed in Review Dashboards is not exportable.

 Your colleagues can at any time review the data displayed in the Review Dashboard, fostering collaboration, and allowing you to identify potential bottlenecks or areas of duplication.